-- Train to learn, not to win (save that for conpetition).
+- Train to learn, not to win (save that for competition).

 YES!
-San Diego locals are invited to take advantage of a FREE WEEK TRIAL.
+San Diego locals are invited to take advantage of our FREE TRIAL.
 Try us out, see how you like the classes, instruction, your training partners, the gym culture, and our facility before you commit to anything.

 And, if you are brand new to the sport, we’ll set you up with one of our instructors for a free, 30-minute introductory session!
-Zero pressure, no uniforms, just a chance for you to step on the mat and learn some of the most basic movements, so you’re ready for our White Belt class.
+Zero pressure, no uniforms, just a chance for you to step on the mat and learn some of the most basic movements, so you’re ready for our 5-Week Beginner Course.
 If you already consider yourself a Jiu-jitsu aficionado (aka, you are Blue belt or higher), you can drop in a single class for a flat-rate fee, or drop in ALL DAY and take every class because… Why not?

 While we are down for worm guard being on the mats, we do everything in our power to avoid the presence of any other type of “worm.”
 We fully recognize the importance of maintaining a cleanly and sterile academy so our members and staff feel safe and confident about training frequently.